tuzumkuru/how-to-s/webcam-access-in-wsl/README.md

         uname -r
         ```

-    - **Expected Result:** The output should display the custom kernel version.
+    - **Expected Result:** The output should display the custom kernel version with + at the end.
 2. **Test if `lsusb` Shows the USB Device:**
     - Plug in your USB webcam device.
     - Run the following command to list USB devices: